saloon-protocol/smartcontracts/README.md

 - Pool #2 pays bounty and now instead of holding a total of 100K, it only has 50K
 - User staking amount decreases from 10 to 9.5

-function claimPremium(address \_staker) external onlyManager nonReentrant {
-// how many chunks of time (currently = 2 weeks) since lastclaimed? lastTimeClaimed = lastClaimed[_staker];
-uint256 sinceLastClaimed = block.timestamp - lastTimeClaimed;
-uint256 paymentPeriod = poolPremiumPaymentPeriod;
-// calculate how many chunks of period have been missed uint256 timeChuncks = sinceLastClaimed / paymentPeriod;
-// if more than 2 have been missed it means that a at least one week hasnt been paid if (timeChuncks > 2) {
-// calculate average APY of that time
-///////////// current solution has to go through all changes in APY, maybe not the most optimal solution. uint256 APYsum;
-uint256 count;
-for (i; i < APYrecords.length(); ++i) {
-if (APYrecords.timeStamp >= lastTimeClaimed) {
-APYsum += APYrecords.periodAPY;
-count += 1;
-}
-}
-uint256 APYaverage = APYsum / count;
-////////////

-            // Caculate owedPremium times how many periods were missed uint256 owedPremium = ((staker[_staker] / APYaverage) /
-                fortnightlyAPYSplit) * timeChuncks;

-            // Pay
-            token.safeTransfer(_staker, owedPremium);
-            // TODO if transfer fails call payPremium
-            // TODO if payPremium fails update APY to 0%

-            // update premiumBalance
-            premiumBalance -= owedPremium;
-        } else {
-            // calculate currently owed for the week uint256 owedPremium = (staker[_staker] / desiredAPY) /
-                fortnightlyAPYSplit;
-            // pay current period owed

-            token.safeTransfer(_staker, owedPremium);
-            // TODO if transfer fails call payPremium
-            // TODO if payPremium fails update APY to 0%

-            // update premium
-            premiumBalance -= owedPremium;
-        }

-        // update last time claimed
-        lastClaimed[_staker] = block.timestamp;

-        return true;